mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 ```
 # Uploading image to Google Container Registry

 Before you can deploy a Docker image to GCE, you need to deploy it to a Docker image hosting service.
-Google Container Registry (GCR) is GCP's preferred service, so that's the easiest option.
-To do that, check out the `nginx` branch of my example repo:
+GCR is Google Cloud's integrated Docker image hosting service, so that's the easiest option.

+To upload your Docker image to GCR, check out the `nginx` branch of my example repo:

 ```bash
 cd ~/docker-flask-upload-demo
 git checkout nginx
 ```

-Now, build the Docker image locally, and upload it to GCR:
+Now, build the Docker image locally, and push the image to GCR:

 ```bash
 LOCAL_IMAGE_NAME="flask-upload-demo-image"